 BSK: Design is something that you need to love.
-It will be a wreck the day you think of it as a burden (like when you have to do numerous revisions or when you have to design boring stuff), so keep positive mind.
-Also the trend is constantly changing, thus approach to the design much constanly evolve too.
+It will be a wreck the day you think of it as a burden (like when you have to do numerous revisions or when you have to design boring stuff), so keep a positive mind.
+Also the trend is constantly changing, thus the approach to the design much constantly evolves too.

 O: Any advice for young designers on how to get their work out there and promote it?

 BSK: First you need an online personal website.
 Joining a competition is another way.
-Also post your work on heavy traffic website like design blogs.
-However never falls to the promise of promotion in exchange for free/underpaid designs.
+Also post your work on heavy traffic websites like design blogs.
+However it never falls to make a promise of promotion in exchange for free/underpaid designs.

 O: Artists you admire?